Canbelego: After the mine closed

 It was not until 1958 that the Barrier Highway was sealed, between Cobar and Boppy Mount, making it easier for Canbelego's remaining residents to travel to the nearest larger town, Cobar.
 The poor road was something that probably had helped to preserve some amenities at Canbelego.
 However, once the road was sealed there was less need for amenities there.
 The road, to Nyngan, in the other direction, was not sealed until the early 1960s, but, once it was, there was probably less reason for travellers to stop at Canbelego.

 1957 was a pivotal year of decline.
 The Mount Boppy District Hospital, a bush nursing station since the mid-1920s, closed in 1957.
 After late 1957, Canbelego no longer had its Court of Petty Sessions and Warden's Court.
 The police station closed in 1957.
 From 1958, Canbelego finally had a local government, as a part of the newly proclaimed Cobar Shire.

 By 1962, almost all that was left of the facilities of the village were the hotel, public school—with a few pupils, each of whom planted a tree in the school grounds that year—and the post office.
 The school closed in April 1969.
-The post office closed in 1987.
+The post office closed in June 1987.

 During the last twenty years of its life, the hotel at Canbelego, then hosted by Mick James and his wife Cheryl, became something of a minor tourist attraction.
-The hotel burned down in either 1989 or 1990, and this time it was not rebuilt; its licence was transferred to a hotel in faraway Coogee.
+During the years that he was in Canbelego, Mick James — using the stage names 'The Desert Man' and 'Canbelego Mick'— made recordings of his Australian country music songs, including one 14-track LP record, The Pilliga Yowie', and at least one single.
+The hotel burned down; source vary, stating either in 1989 or in 1990.
+This time the hotel was not rebuilt; its licence was transferred to a hotel in faraway Coogee.
 As late as 1995, Canbelego still had a village hall, probably its last public building.

-Canbelego and surrounds, including Boppy Mountain railway station (portion of geological survey map, E.C.
-Andrews).

 Boppy Mount

+Canbelego and surrounds, including Boppy Mountain railway station, its hamlet, and the Florida railway platform.
+(Portion of geological survey map, E. C. Andrews.)